-OpenAg Food Server™ v2.0 is an evolution of version 1.0, previously located at MIT Media Lab.
-Our team has learned from this original design, integrating novel solutions to solve prior challenges.
-OpenAg Food Server™ v2.0 sees big enhancements in its mechanical design, automation, and sensor integration.
-Above, a shot I took with Tom in 2015.
+OpenAg Food Server™ v2.0 is an evolution of version 1.0, designed by our Super PI, Caleb Harper, and formerly located at the Media Lab.
+After I oversaw the system in 2016, I learned from its original design—things I liked, things I didn't like.
+Our OpenAg Food Server™ v2.0 array now has all sorts of updates in its mechanical design, automation, and sensor integration.
+Pictured above, a shot I took of v1.0 with Tom in 2015.